Monday, November 7, 2022

 A Private Club in NYC

-You’re invited to the 2022 Fall Dinner featuring a conversation with Richard Armstrong, Retiring Director, Solomon R. Guggenheim Museum and Foundation.
+The AFA was pleased to hold its 2022 Fall Dinner featuring a conversation with Richard Armstrong, Retiring Director, Solomon R. Guggenheim Museum and Foundation.

-Join the American Federation of Arts for a festive fall evening in New York City as we toast the achievements of Richard Armstrong, Retiring Director of the Solomon R. Guggenheim Museum and Foundation.
-During this intimate affair, Pauline Forlenza (formerly Willis), AFA Director and CEO, and Richard Armstrong will engage in a unique Director’s Dialogue.
-The AFA will also be announcing our upcoming season of exciting traveling exhibitions, which will be touring twenty-seven cities throughout the next year.
+It was a festive fall evening with the American Federation of Arts as we toasted the achievements of Richard Armstrong, Retiring Director of the Solomon R. Guggenheim Museum and Foundation.
+During this intimate affair, Pauline Forlenza (formerly Willis), AFA Director and CEO, and Richard Armstrong engaged in a unique Director’s Dialogue.
+The AFA also announced its upcoming season of exciting traveling exhibitions, which will be touring twenty-seven cities throughout the next year.

-The AFA’s Fall Dinner will bring together art lovers for a special evening that benefits our innovative and diverse exhibitions and programs.
-We hope you will join us and continue your commitment to supporting our valuable mission!
+The AFA’s Fall Dinner will brought together art lovers for a special evening that benefited our innovative and diverse exhibitions and programs.

 *Dress code is business attire.